hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/main/run.rst

 In this case, we use the standard `ganache-cli` values.
 Additionally, we require three private keys.
 On the one hand, a party that is deploying the contracts.
-On the other hand, Alice and Bob that want to use our payment-channel.
+On the other hand, Alice and Bob that want to use our payment channel.

 .. code-block:: go